Authors of section

 • Nonlocking screws

-Generally, locking screws are preferred as there is less chance of the screw loosening.
+Generally, locking screws are preferred because there is less chance of the screw loosening.

-Further advantages of locking screws vs nonlocking screws can be found here.
+Further advantages of locking screws compared to nonlocking screws can be found here.

-Depending on the producer, locking head screws may need to be placed at a right angle to the plate and centered to allow the locking head to engage.
+Depending on the manufacturer, locking screws may need to be placed at a right angle to the plate and centered to allow the threaded screw head to engage with the thread in the plate.

 Different locking plate shapes and sizes are available.

-When inserting a nonlocking screw in a locking plate, up to 30° angulation is possible.
-The need for angled screw insertion can depend on fracture anatomy and the requirements for screw fixation.
+When inserting a nonlocking screw in a locking plate, up to 30° of angulation is possible.
+The need for angled screw insertion depends on fracture anatomy and the requirements for screw fixation.

-2. Insertion of monocortical locking and nonlocking head screws into a locking miniplate
+2. Insertion of monocortical locking and nonlocking screws into a locking miniplate

 Drill the hole with the appropriate-sized drill bit.

 Monocortically inserted screws are generally drilled to a depth of 5–6 mm.
-Stop drilling once one feels the loss of resistance from the outer cortex.
+Stop drilling once loss of resistance from the outer cortex is felt.

-Use copious irrigation to prevent over-heating the bone.
+Use copious irrigation to prevent over-heating of the bone.

-Locking head screws lock into the threaded holes of the locking plate as they are inserted.
+Locking screws lock into the threaded holes of the locking plate as they are inserted.

-3. Insertion of bicortical locking head screws into a locking plate
+3. Insertion of bicortical locking screws into a locking plate

-When using a locking head screw, use the threaded drill guide to keep the drill in the center of the plate hole and perfectly perpendicular to the plate; so that the screw head can lock evenly.
+When using a locking screw, use the threaded drill guide to keep the drill in the center of the plate hole and perfectly perpendicular to the plate so that the screw head can lock evenly.

 Threaded drill guides of different lengths are available.
 The drill guides can be used to manipulate the plate on the mandible and protect the surrounding soft tissues during drilling.

-Drill a bicortical hole with the appropriate sized drill bit.
-Once the inner cortex hole has been completed, care should be taken to avoid over-drilling and damaging the soft tissue and other structures beyond the inner cortex.
+Drill a bicortical hole with the appropriate-sized drill bit.
+Once the hole has been drilled through the inner cortex, care should be taken to avoid over-drilling and damaging the soft tissue and other structures beyond the inner cortex.

-Use copious irrigation to prevent over-heating the bone.
+Use copious irrigation to prevent over-heating of the bone.

 Screw length determination